100 Notable alumni of

 -

-Felix James Pérez Camacho is an American politician and businessman who served as the 7th Governor of Guam from 2003 to 2011.
+Felix James Pérez Camacho is an American politician and businessman who served as the seventh governor of Guam from 2003 to 2011.
 A member of the Republican Party of Guam, he had previously served as a six-term senator in the Guam Legislature from 1993 to 2003.
-Born into the Camacho family, his father, Carlos Camacho, served as the 1st Governor of Guam from 1969 to 1975.

 -